lukastaegert/btd-rollup-2024/slides.md

 <v-click>

-Similar to `rust-bindgen`, but more efficient generated code and powerful tooling.
+Similar to `node-bindgen`, but more efficient generated code and powerful tooling.

 </v-click>